pantheon-systems/documentation/source/_docs/migrate-manual.md

 ## Step 3: Add Database

-Your site's database is a single `.sql` dump that contains the content and active state of the site's configuration.
+Your site's database should already be backed up into a single `.sql` dump that contains the content and active state of the site's configuration.
 If you haven't done so already, we recommend that you remove data from cache tables to make the `.sql` file smaller, which helps ensure a quick and successful import.
+If you're using WP-CLI, you can flush the cache easily with `wp cache flush` before creating the dump file.

 You can use either the Pantheon Dashboard or a MySQL client to add your site's database.